 Our team of experienced surgeons, anesthesiologists and anesthetists, surgical nurses, and surgical technologists all have safety and the best possible outcome for each and every patient as their number one priority.
-Inpatient surgical care includes procedures such as total joint replacement, bowel resection, mastectomy, and many others.
+Inpatient, same-day surgical care includes procedures such as total joint replacement, bowel resection, mastectomy, and many others.

 Same Day Surgery

 Advances in technology have made undergoing surgery much less complex than it was even one decade ago.
 Lasers, specialized scopes, microsurgical instruments, and sophisticated radiologic equipment make it possible for many diagnostic and surgical procedures to be performed without ever spending the night in the hospital.
 Same Day Surgery patients undergo a procedure and return home later that same day.
 The Same Day Surgery unit at Southwest Memorial Hospital averages 135 cases per month.

 Surgical procedures commonly performed as Same Day Surgery include laparoscopic gallbladder removal, knee arthroscopy, pain management and cataract surgery, as well as diagnostic procedures such as a breast biopsy, colonoscopy and EGD.

 Same day surgery in a safe hospital setting offers many advantages for patients.
 It is less costly than staying overnight, less disruptive to your normal routine, and allows you to recuperate in the comfort of your own home.
 You can expect the same high quality care and personal attention in the Same Day Surgery unit as you would receive had you been admitted to the hospital.